HubertWojcik10/nlp_improving_cross_domain_relation_classification/README.md

 - group work: our team consisted of 3 people
 - our work is based on [Bassignana and Plank (2022a)](https://aclanthology.org/2022.findings-emnlp.263/)
 - the submission was an academic paper + code

+## How to run the code? (required guide for the exam)
+- clone the repository
+- run "cd baseline" to enter the baseline folder
+- open run.sh to change the test domain as well as specify whether you want to run the model or baseline.
+Remember to change the seed as well as the domain variable in the run.sh file
+- run "./run.sh" in the terminal to run the code

+## The structure of the code
+- baseline folder: code with model built on the baseline
+- analysis folder: code with model built on the analysis needed for the report
+- generate.py: code to generate the merged dataset